MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/insights/best-practices.md

 Here we examine some best practices for using PlayFab Insights and address the most frequently asked questions.

+> [!NOTE]
+> PlayFab Insights Management was deprecated on December 11th, 2023.
+We recommend using [Azure Data Explorer (ADX) Connections](../../export-data/data-connection-adx.md) to manage your performance and cost going forward.
+If your title is still using **Insights**, continue to see this article for best practice details.
+For more information, see [Insights Deprecation Blog](https://developer.microsoft.com/en-us/games/articles/2023/09/playfab-insights-management-to-be-deprecated-starting-december-11/).

 ## Best Practices

 - Each performance level comes with a certain quantity of cache.
 It's a good idea to calculate a daily data footprint and decide how many days of data you would like in cache.
 A small buffer or well known data footprint allows anyone performing queries to know when to expect optimal performance.
 Running visualizations against that expected performance is also recommended for quick results.